 | 73 | Read RPF (real person fanfiction) | Fanfiction about real public figures — a more controversial subgenre. |

-| 74 | Read a fic where your favorite character died | Engaging with major character death (MCD) content despite knowing the outcome. |
+| 74 | Read a fic where your favorite character died | Engaging with major character death (MCD) content. |

 | 75 | Voluntarily read a fic tagged with MCD (Major Character Death) | Deliberately choosing to read character death content. |